As seen in Westchester County Business Journal

 Here’s to perfecting your personal brand.
 And remember that it requires routine maintenance and monitoring to ensure your message is heard loud and clear.

 Stacey Cohen is president of Co-Communications Inc. in Mount Kisco, with satellite offices in Connecticut and New York City.
-She can be reached by email at [email protected] or by phone at 914-666-0066.
+She can be reached by phone at 914-666-0066.